alexkappa/node-jira/README.md

 # JIRA API wrapper for Node.JS

 A library for working with JIRA's RESTful API.
 No dependencies.

-This library is **not** production ready and by no means complete.
+So far the following resources are supported:

+	/rest/api/2/issue [GET, POST, PUT, DELETE]
+	/rest/api/2/issue/createmeta [GET]

 If you wish to contribute please follow the conventions used so far, make a new directory inside ``lib/`` named after the resource you wish to access.
 Thats it.
 Enjoy!

-#### Supported resources

-- issue

 # Installation